-Brumley et al. [35] first proposed the path deviation idea and used it to find protocol errors in different implementations.
-DARWIN [36] applied similar ideas to identify program bugs.
+Brumley et al. [49] first proposed the path deviation idea and used it to find protocol errors in different implementations of the same specification.
+Their approach [49] first built symbolic formulas from execution traces and then solved the formulas created from two different implementations.
+DARWIN [50] applied similar ideas to compare a stable version and a modified version to identify program bugs exposed by a difference in control flow.
 We adopted their path deviation idea and applied it to a new context of software plagiarism detection.
-Brumley et al. [35] only compares the output of executions.
-DARWIN [36] compares two paths only after it has identified paths generating different concrete output.
+Brumley et al. [49] only compared the output of executions.
+DARWIN [50] compared two paths (trace alignment) only after it has identified paths generating different concrete output.
 This is not sufficient for software plagiarism detection, because independent software products may have the same functionality, i.e. the same input-output pairs.
 As a result, in addition to output, we need to compare the execution paths, which is more challenging.
 We propose new techniques such as path equivalence detection to deal with automatic code obfuscation attacks and eliminate false positives and false negatives.
 We have evaluated path deviation and path equivalence detection in this new context with presence of automatic obfuscation attacks and obtained promising results.